sanika79/Sentence-Transformers-and-Multi-task-Learning/README.md

 In the tasks above, the initial layers of BERT were kept frozen to preserve the learned representations whle the upper layers were fine tuned for the specific task.
 This way most of the parameters were shared across all the tasks.

 Task specific heads

-Classification Head: For the sentence classification task, a task-specific head (usually a fully connected layer followed by a softmax or sigmoid activation) is added on top of BERT’s pooled output (usually the [CLS] token) to output logits corresponding to the number of classes.
+**Classification Head** : For the sentence classification task, a task-specific head (usually a fully connected layer followed by a softmax or sigmoid activation) is added on top of BERT’s pooled output (usually the [CLS] token) to output logits corresponding to the number of classes.

-NER Head: For NER, a token classification head is added which consists of a linear layer on the top of each token's hidden states to predict NER labels for each token(e.g., B-PER, I-ORG, etc.).
+**NER Head** : For NER, a token classification head is added which consists of a linear layer on the top of each token's hidden states to predict NER labels for each token(e.g., B-PER, I-ORG, etc.).

 **The rationale behind these choices**